redis/docs/content/develop/get-started/vector-database.md

 }
 ```

-The `description` field contains a free-form text descriptions of bikes and will be used to create vector embeddings.
+The `description` field contains free-form text descriptions of bikes and will be used to create vector embeddings.

 ###  1. Fetch the demo data